z669016/adventofcode-2019/README.md

 Reddit for the answer, as I didn't want to run some kind of brute force search for all possible combinations of instructions.
 As I said, not my kind of puzzle.

+## Day 22
+My knowledge of math definitely wasn't good enough to solve this myself.
+For part one I started with an array of integers, and it worked very well.
+For part 2, I started on a new version that only tracked the position of one number instead of a complete array, but even then the numbers are way too high, and the answer is not on a position of a card after shuffles but of a card at some position.

+The math behind this is modular arithmetic, read [Modular Arithmetic for Beginners](https://codeforces.com/blog/entry/72527) for a good introduction.
+There is also a [Tutorial for Advent of Code 2019 day 22 part 2](https://codeforces.com/blog/entry/72593) which describes the details on how the solution works.

 ## intcode
 An ```Address``` class is used to represent a memory address.